Timbers score late to once again take down Sounders at CenturyLink

 Sweden faces Portugal on Tuesday in a UEFA Nations League group-stage match.
 The tournament’s schedule also means Svensson will miss Seattle’s home game against the San Jose Earthquakes on Thursday.

+“It’s a tough loss, but it’s a short turnaround,” said Leerdam during a video conference call with media.
+“This game is a game we gave away.
+Especially after we controlled the first half. …We made too many mistakes.”

 NOTE: MLS has yet to announce the rescheduled date for Seattle’s match against the Los Angeles Galaxy at Dignity Health Sports Park.
 The game was postponed Aug.
-26 after the sides joined a player-driven strike across professional sports in support of civil unrest following the killing of Jacob Blake by a police officer in Kenosha, Wisconsin.
+26 after the sides joined a player-driven strike across professional sports in support of civil unrest following the shooting of Jacob Blake by a police officer in Kenosha, Wisconsin.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.